kendru/tourbillon/README.md

 ## Todo

-**Priority:** Since persistence will be critical for using Tourbillon for any production app, the first task will be implementing pluggable persistence layers via configuration.

 1. Support a distributed set-up.
 Ideally, we should be able to run multiple instances in the same JVM, across JVM intances on a single machine, or across JVM instances on multiple machines.
 2. Add authentication and associate jobs with individual accounts
-3. Support pluggable persistence layers, and include a adapters for Datomic, DynamoDb, Redis, and Mongo out of the box
+3. Support pluggable persistence layers, and include a adapters for in-memory, SQL, DynamoDb, Redis, and Mongo out of the box (note that in-memory and Mongo are now supported)
 4. Create client library
 5. Support JWS client authentication
 6. Track API requests per-API token